 The Trustees have joint and several responsibility for the maintenance and upkeep of the fabric of the building, and to arrange for any Pastoral concerns to be addressed as appropriate.

-This Church is run by the Minister, the Treasurer, the Secretary, and the Caretaker, together with as many of the other members as can attend the monthly Church Meetings.
+This Church is run by the Minister, the Treasurer, the Secretary, together with as many of the other members as can attend the monthly Church Meetings.
 The membership as a whole is very enthusiastic and supportive of those members who have taken on responsibility for the various aspects of administration.
 The basic principles of consultation and accountability are maintained in a manner which is as responsible, reasonable and practicable as is possible.